Why give through United Way Monterey County?

 What other services does United Way provide?

 2-1-1 Information and Referral Services: a program designed to assist residents of Monterey County to easily connect to a wide variety of health and human services.
-Dial 2-1-1 24/7 for personal referrals from a trained call specialist or search our database online at 211MC.org.
+Dial 2-1-1 24/7 for personal referrals from a trained call specialist, text your zip code to 898211, or search our database online at 211MC.org.

 EarnIt!
 KeepIt! $aveIt!: provides free tax preparation and asset building services to low income individuals and families throughout Monterey County from February through April 15th.

 FamilyWize: prescription drug discount card lowers the price of eight out of 10 prescriptions for an average savings of 34% per prescription.

 Pathways to Stability: pilot project, in partnership with Catholic Charities, helps increase stability for school-age children and their families through comprehensive case management and financial education.

 Stuff the Bus: eases the financial burden on families, promotes learning, encourages self-esteem and helps kids stay in school by providing new backpacks and school supplies to children who are homeless or in great need.

 Donor contributions are used to support UWMC services as well as provide grants to nonprofits that offer services that support financial stability.
 In addition, United Way is taking the lead to change systems and help eliminate issues that prevent people from achieving financial stability.